What COVID Does To Your Body

-As the SARS-CoV-2 virus has evolved, so too has the pathology of COVID.
-Now classed as a vascular disease, a COVID infection can cause multi-system dysfunction involving the lungs, heart, kidneys, liver, blood, and brain.
+As the SARS-CoV-2 virus evolves, so too does the pathology of COVID.
+Now classed as a vascular disease, COVID infection can cause multi-system dysfunction involving the lungs, heart, kidneys, liver, blood, and brain.

 What Does COVID Do To Your Body?